Public data, productized faster, priced honestly.

 - Provider names and specialty taxonomy: NPPES.

-DME-side maps are the same shape as procedure maps but answer a different question: which physicians prescribe a given device or supply, by state, with top prescribers per state on drilldown.
-The pattern works for any HCPCS DME code that ships through a referring physician.
-CPAP (HCPCS E0601) is live at /cpapmaps; oxygen, insulin pump, power wheelchair, and diabetic supply maps are scopable on request.
+Device and supply maps answer which physicians prescribe a given product the most, by state, with the top prescribers on drilldown.
+Any medical device or supply prescribed through a physician follows this pattern.
+CPAP equipment is live at /cpapmaps; oxygen concentrators, insulin pumps, power wheelchairs, and diabetic supply maps are available on request.

 Honest limitations.

 Not an enterprise platform.
 Not a multi-payer claims database.
-Not a "DMEPOS landscape" view: every DME map we ship is HCPCS-specific, scoped to one code or a tight family.
+Not a "DMEPOS landscape" view: every DME map is HCPCS-specific, focused on one code or a tight family.
 Not a continuously refreshed pipeline.
-Not a seat-licensed product: every engagement is site-licensed, no per-seat fees, share with your whole team.
-If your question requires any of those, an enterprise platform is the right tool.
+One project fee covers your whole team.
+If your question needs any of those, an enterprise platform is the right tool.

 We deliver focused public-data analyses.
 We do not replicate enterprise data platforms.
 Here is the honest line between the two.